webix-hub/docs/data/desktop/custom_component.md

    custom_func:function(){..function description..}, //any custom function
    $getSize: function(x, y){..},
    $setSize:function(x, y){..},
-}, webix.Movable, // extended functionality
+}, webix.ui.list, // the name of the base component
-webix.ui.list); //the name of the base component
+webix.Movable); // extended functionality
 ~~~

 As a result, we get a **custom component** that